GandhiCloudLab/envizi-travel-usecase/readme.md

 ## 7. Sustainability Reporting Manager

-The Sustainability Reporting Manager displays a list of sustainability disclosure reports.
+The Sustainability Reporting Manager helps to create sustainability disclosure reports.

 ### 7.1 Create Disclosure

 1. Create a disclosure with the following information.
     - Disclosure name (1)
     - The framework included (2) in the report.
     - The number of questions (3) in the report
 <img src="images/img45-srm-1.png">

+### 7.2 View Disclosure

 Here is a disclosure that includes 12 GRI questions.

 <img src="images/img45-srm-2-disclousure-1.png">
 <img src="images/img45-srm-2-disclousure-2.png">
 <img src="images/img45-srm-2-disclousure-3.png">

+### 7.3 View Question

 A detailed view of the question is displayed here